 The Plan is a qualified defined contribution plan subject to the provisions of the Employee Retirement Income Security Act of 1974, as amended ("ERISA").
 The Plan is sponsored by Revlon Consumer Products Corporation, a Delaware corporation (hereafter, "Products Corporation" and together with its participating subsidiaries, the "Company").
 Effective January 1, 1997, a profit sharing component was added to the Plan, under which eligible employees' Plan accounts could receive a contribution from the Company, provided certain financial objectives established by the Company at the beginning of a Plan year are met.
-Effective January 1, 2003 and December 31, 2009, discretionary employer contribution components were added to the Plan to enable the Company, should it elect to do so, to make discretionary contributions to eligible employees' Plan accounts.
+Effective January 1, 2003 and December 31, 2009, discretionary employer contribution components were added to the Plan enabling the Company, should it elect to do so, to make discretionary contributions to eligible employees' Plan accounts.

 Effective January 1, 2015, the Colomer USA 401(k) Profit Sharing Plan and the Colomer USA Defined Contribution Plan were merged into the Plan, as part of the Company's integration of The Colomer Group Participations, S.L., now known as Beautyge Participations, S.L. ("Colomer") into the Company, following the Company's October 2013 acquisition of Colomer.
-Assets of approximately \$24.7 million and \$8.7 million for the Colomer USA 401(k) Profit Sharing Plan and the Colomer USA Defined Contribution Plan, respectively, were liquidated on December 31, 2014 and were transferred into similar investment funds within the Plan on January 2, 2015.
+Assets of approximately \$2.4.7 million and \$8.7 million for the Colomer USA 401(k) Profit Sharing Plan and the Colomer USA Defined Contribution Plan, respectively, were liquidated on December 31, 2014 and were transferred into similar investment funds within the Plan on January 2, 2015.
+In 2016, additional uncashed checks held by the previous record keeper related to the Colomer USA Defined Contribution Plan were transferred into the Plan.
 Additionally, 2014 annual employer contributions for the Colomer USA Defined Contribution Plan of approximately \$0.8 million were deposited into participant accounts within the Plan on February 20, 2015.